brendaannette/Machine-Learning-BSAN-6070/CA05_KNN/README.md

 Brief description of the purpose of your program and what it is doing:
 This program is a movie reccomender system using the K Nearest Neighbors algorithm model.
 It does not use classifiers or regressors to find the 5 most similar movies to the movie "The Post."

-Libraries are needed in the environment to be able to run the code: numpy pandas sklearn pyplot from matplotlib sys sns
+Libraries that are needed in the environment to be able to run the code: numpy pandas sklearn pyplot from matplotlib sys sns
-What versions of various software/libraries are you using:
+What versions of various software/libraries used:
 Python version 3.9.7 | packaged by conda-forge | (default, Sep 29 2021, 19:20:46) [GCC 9.4.0] Version info. sys.version_info(major=3, minor=9, micro=7, releaselevel='final', serial=0)

 NumPy version: 1.22.1